Ka (pharaoh)

 Ka, also (alternatively) Sekhen, was a Predynastic pharaoh of Upper Egypt belonging to Dynasty 0.
-He probably reigned during the first half of the 32nd century BC.
+He may have reigned c.
+3150 BC.
 The length of his reign is unknown.

 Name

 The correct reading of Ka's name remains uncertain.
 There are vessel inscriptions which show a serekh with a typical Ka-symbol, both written upright correctly, but there are also inscriptions presenting an upright serekh with an upside-down Ka-symbol inside.
 The second form of that writing indicates a reading as Sekhen (meaning "to embrace someone") rather than Ka.
 It was also thought to be the birth name of Narmer.
 Because the reading of the name is so uncertain, Egyptologists and writing experts such as Ludwig David Morenz prefer a neutral reading as "King Arms".
 Ka's personal name may have been 'king Ap.'